 - Problem 1.
 Assume your machine has 32 bit words.
-Assume you can multiply two n word numbers in time $3n^2$ with a standard algorithm.
-Assume you can multiply two n word numbers in time $20n^{\lg 3}$ with a "fancy" algorithm. - (a) Approximately, how large does n have to be for the fancy algorithm to be better? - (b) How many bits is that? - (c) How many decimal digits is that? - Problem 2.
-Use the same assumptions as for problem (1), except assume you can multiply two n word numbers in time only $10n^{\lg 3}$ with a "fancy" algorithm. - (a) Approximately, how large does n have to be for the fancy algorithm to be better? - (b) How many bits is that? - (c) How many decimal digits is that? - Problem 3.
+Assume you can multiply two n-word numbers in time $3n^2$ with a standard algorithm.
+Assume you can multiply two n-word numbers in time $20n^{\lg 3}$ with a "fancy" algorithm. - (a) Approximately how large does n have to be for the fancy algorithm to be better? - (b) Approximately how many bits is that? - (c) Approximately how many decimal digits is that? - Problem 2.
+Use the same assumptions as for problem (1), except assume you can multiply two n-word numbers in time only $10n^{\lg 3}$ with a "fancy" algorithm. - (a) Approximately how large does n have to be for the fancy algorithm to be better? - (b) Approximately how many bits is that? - (c) Approximately how many decimal digits is that? - Problem 3.
 Recall that in class we showed that a sorted list of size m and a sorted list of size n can be merged with m + n 1 comparisons.

-Consider the following "merge sort" algorithm for a list of size n, where n is even: Remove the last two elements and recursively sort the remaining n-2 elements.
-Sort the two removed elements with one comparison.
-Form the final sorted list by using the merge algorithm from class to merge the two sorted elements and the sorted list (of size n-2).
+Consider the following "merge sort" algorithm for a list of size n.
+If the size of the list is at most three then Bubble Sort the list.
+Otherwise, remove the last three elements and recursively sort the remaining n-3 elements.
+Sort the last three (removed) elements with Bubble Sort.
+Form the final sorted list by using the merge algorithm from class to merge the three sorted elements and the sorted list (of size n-3).